elementary/website/docs/human-interface-guidelines.md

 	<img class="hig-icon small" src="/images/docs/human-interface-guidelines/icons/24/open-menu.svg">
 </div>

-If your app makes use of a one of these common actions, reference its corresponding icon instead of creating your own.
+If your app makes use one of these common actions, reference its corresponding icon instead of creating your own.
 This ensures a consistent user experience and aids in user recognition of common functions.

 However if your app has a unique action, you may need to create your own.
 When doing this, try to follow the look and feel of existing action icons, and include it along with your app.

 ## Icon Sizes {#size}

-elementary OS uses **six** main icon sizes throughout the desktop.
-So if you're developing an application for elementary or making an icon set, it's best to include all six.
+elementary OS uses **six** main icon sizes throughout the OS and it's best to include all six as part of your application.

 Design each icon for the size it's meant to be viewed at.
 In other words, do not design one icon and resize it to fill the remaining sizes, the best result is when each icon is designed individually.